Rio's Carnaval and a Trip to Manaus

 Folks warn us to be on the look-out for pick-pockets.
 However, the biggest crime we have noticed is simply the common, worldly practice of inflating the cost of hotel rooms during a major event.
 It’s worth it….a “once-in-a-lifetime” experience.

 The taxi stand/bar below us, filled with prostitutes, transvestites, and revelers provides ample entertainment.
-We simply cannot stay on the balcony for long, A man enjoys some quail eggs in Rio. though.
+We simply cannot stay on the balcony for long, though.
 Got to go down and enjoy the hedonism, chaos, revelry and over-indulgence…as all sins will eventually be forgiven, as goes the promise…

 The journey to Jericoacoara is fun, from bus to sand buggy bus.
 We stayed in laid-back Vila dos Ipes – www.viladosipespousada.com.br both clean and affordable.